Funding for Applied Research

 Current Harris Centre funds include:

 - The Strategic Partnership – Harris Centre Student Research Fund provides four $5,000 awards to current graduate students to undertake research in areas dealing with the competitiveness of the province.
 Different themes will be addressed each year.
-The 2013-2014 fund is currently open.
-Applications are due by November 29, 2013.
-Apply now!
+The 2013-2014 fund has closed; please check back soon for details on the 2014-2015 cycle.

 - The Harris Centre – MMSB Waste Management Applied Research Fund provides up to $15,000 for research on solid waste management issues in Newfoundland and Labrador.
-The 2013-2014 fund is currently open.
-Applications are due by November 29, 2013.
-Apply now!
+The 2013-2014 fund has closed; please check back soon for details on the 2014-2015 cycle.

 - The Harris Centre – RBC Water Research and Outreach Fund provides up to $15,000 for research on rural and remote drinking water issues in Newfoundland and Labrador.
 The 2014-2015 application period runs from February 24, 2014 until March 28, 2014.